AtlasSystems/Ares-Blacklight-Catalog/README.md

 **CombinedImportFields (string)**

 A list of XML fields that should be combined when importing and their corresponding Ares fields.
 Format is [first XML field]=[second XML field]=[Ares field] with each set separated by a comma.
 Fields will be concatenated with a space between them.
-It is not necessary to add these fields as import fields in DataMapping.lua.
+These fields should be added to DataMapping.lua if you still want to import the individual fields when one or the other has no value.
 Default: library=location=ShelfLocation

 **DisplayInvalidSearchMessage (Boolean)**